 My boys are older now and I drive them to so many activities that breastfeeding them is just a memory.
 I can easily conjure up those feelings of breastfeeding closeness because the joy of it was so full and complete.
 Breastfeeding was a bonding experience I remember with joy even though I often felt trapped by it.
 Reflecting on my time spent breastfeeding has taught me to love each moment of being trapped in parenting obligations for every stage as my kids grow.

 This post contains affiliate links.
 Please see my disclaimer.
+Thank you:)

 When I gave birth to my boys, there were classes to attend at the hospital before discharge to facilitate successful breastfeeding.
 Teaching myself and my firstborn the process was a challenge.
 I’ll admit it; we struggled but we succeeded after much anguish and perseverance.